-- The CUNY Policy on Equal Opportunity and Nondiscrimination prohibits discrimination on the basis of numerous protected characteristics in accordance with federal, state and local law.
-That policy addresses sex discrimination other than Sexual Misconduct covered by this policy. - The CUNY Campus and Workplace Violence Prevention Policy addresses workplace violence. - The CUNY Domestic Violence and the Workplace Policy addresses domestic violence in or affecting employees in the workplace. - The CUNY Procedures for Implementing Reasonable Accommodations and Academic Adjustments addresses the procedures CUNY will follow when there is a request for a reasonable accommodation and or academic adjustment.
+- 1. The CUNY Policy on Equal Opportunity and Nondiscrimination prohibits discrimination on the basis of numerous protected characteristics in accordance with federal, state and local law.
+That policy addresses sex discrimination other than Sexual Misconduct covered by this policy. - 2.
+The CUNY Campus and Workplace Violence Prevention Policy addresses workplace violence. - 3.
+The CUNY Domestic Violence and the Workplace Policy addresses domestic violence in or affecting employees in the workplace.